javalin/website/pages/docs/docs-future.md

-asyncRequestTimeout = 0L;                       // timeout in milliseconds for async requests (0 means no timeout) addSinglePageRoot("/path", "/file")             // fancy 404 handler that returns the specified file for 404s on /path addSinglePageRoot("/path", "/file", location)   // fancy 404 handler that returns the specified file for 404s on /path addSinglePageHandler("/path", Handler)          // fancy 404 handler that runs the specified Handler for 404s on /path addStaticFiles("/directory", location)          // add static files in directory at location (Location.CLASSPATH/Location.EXTERNAL) addStaticFiles(staticFileConfig)                // add static files by StaticFileConfig, see Static Files section enableWebjars()                                 // add static files though webjars
+asyncRequestTimeout = 0L;                       // timeout in milliseconds for async requests (0 means no timeout) addSinglePageRoot("/path", "/file")             // fancy 404 handler that returns the specified file for 404s on /path addSinglePageRoot("/path", "/file", location)   // fancy 404 handler that returns the specified file for 404s on /path addSinglePageHandler("/path", handler)          // fancy 404 handler that runs the specified Handler for 404s on /path addStaticFiles("/directory", location)          // add static files in directory at location (Location.CLASSPATH/Location.EXTERNAL) addStaticFiles(staticFileConfig)                // add static files by StaticFileConfig, see Static Files section enableWebjars()                                 // add static files though webjars